Windows All-In-One ISOs and .imgPTN files

 3. Check the folder for any files larger than 4GB - if there are any files >4GB you cannot use the MPI_FAT32 shortcut (see below)

-3. Drag-and-Drop the MyAIO folder onto the MPI_FAT32 or MPI_NTFS Desktop shortcut.
+3. Drag-and-Drop the MyAIO folder onto the MPI_FAT32, or MPI_NTFS (MBR-boot only) Desktop shortcut.

 Note that for UEFI-booting, you must use MPI_FAT32 (not MPI_NTFS).